Scotland: routes, landscapes and must-visit places for your trip

 • Bring a waterproof jacket: rain can appear at any time.

-• Rent a car to explore the Highlands and islands freely.
+• Rent a car to explore the Highlands and islands freely (they drive on the left).

 • Book accommodation in advance during summer.